A User-driven Design Framework for Robotaxi: FINDINGS

 In addition to driving behavior, participants described robotaxis as offering a standardized riding experience.
-P14 observed that with conventional ride-hailing platforms, experiences can vary widely depending on the driver, especially when discounted rides are involved, \textit{``Sometimes you may get a special deal, but the driver won’t even turn on the air conditioning.
-The riding experience in robotaxi is much more standardized and regulated because it doesn’t vary dramatically from passenger to passenger.''} This standardization was further reflected in the in-vehicle environment.
-P1 noted that \textit{``Sometimes male drivers smell bad, but with Apollo Go, there’s no driver, so there’s no odor, and I don’t get motion sickness.''} Similarly, P07 appreciated that \textit{``There’s no driver smoking in the car, which I really dislike, and none of that swearing or rude behavior you sometimes get with drivers.''} Finally, participants associated robotaxis with a consistently polite climate compared with conventional ride-hailing services.
-P16 pointed out that \textit{``Didi drivers usually don’t offer any reminders, such as welcoming you when you get in, reminding you to fasten your seatbelt, or telling you to be careful when getting out.''} P2 also recalled being verbally abused by a human driver, \textit{``I once had a Didi driver in Wuhan who went to the wrong place and then got very impatient and angry at me.
-With a robotaxi, you wouldn’t have these kinds of attitude or behavior problems.''}
+P14 observed that with conventional ride-hailing platforms, experiences could vary widely depending on the driver, especially when discounted rides were involved, \textit{``Sometimes you may get a special deal, but the driver won’t even turn on the air conditioning.
+The riding experience in robotaxis is much more standardized and regulated because it doesn’t vary dramatically from passenger to passenger.''} This standardization was further reflected in the in-vehicle environment.
+Similarly, P07 appreciated that \textit{``There’s no driver smoking in the car, which I really dislike, and none of that swearing or rude behavior you sometimes get with drivers.''} Finally, participants associated robotaxis with a consistently polite climate compared with conventional ride-hailing services.
+P16 pointed out that \textit{``Didi drivers usually don’t offer any reminders, such as welcoming you when you get in, reminding you to fasten your seatbelt, or telling you to be careful when getting out.''}